 top of page

 What are the steps for getting a divorce in Romania?
-Legal guide.
+Litigation lawyer.

 Divorce represents one of the most significant and often difficult changes a person can go through in their lifetime.
 Regardless of the circumstances leading to the dissolution of marriage, the divorce process is emotionally charged and comes with a series of legal, financial, and personal challenges.
 In Romania, the law offers several ways to carry out a divorce, each with its specifics, from simplified administrative procedures to judicial ones, which require more time and resources.
 Choosing the method of divorce depends on several factors, including the consensus between spouses and the presence of minor children.